 Before you get started on any of the mock test questions it’s important that you have basic knowledge about the CSCS testing process, so here I will explain some commonly asked questions about CSCS cards and tests or you could continue to all our CSCS practice tests now.

 Labourer: application requires a Health and Safety in a Construction Environment Award (Level One); or an effective Site Safety Plus Health and Safety Awareness Course certificate.
-Applicants must also complete the Operatives CITB Health Safety & Environment (HSE) test.
+Applicants must also complete the CITB Health Safety & Environment (HSE) test for Operatives.

 Craft and Operative Trainee: application requires SVQ or NVQ registration, but those holding (or registered for) a Construction Award may also apply.
 Eligibility requires an occupation-specific CITB HSE test, or certificated attendance at a one-day Health and Safety Awareness Course.